l-modolo/TEtools/README.md

 When using RNA sequencing data we recommend to use [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and to specify the correct insert size used to build the library.

 #### sam file
-counTE outputs the sam alignment files corresponding to each fastq file (or pair of fastq files in the case of paired-end data) in the same order than these fastq files.
+countTE outputs the sam alignment files corresponding to each fastq file (or pair of fastq files in the case of paired-end data) in the same order than these fastq files.
 You can also directly use sam alignement files instead of fastq files to skip the mapping step of countTE.
 This is useful when you want to compute a count table according to another column in the rosette file for example.